RhinoHealth/user-resources/examples/nvflare/regression-glm-coeff/README.md

 - `config` - This is the standard NVFlare directory for config files
   - `config_fed_client.json` - The standard NVFlare federated client config.
     - `glm_type`: The GLM family type (e.g. Binomial, Gaussian, Poisson, etc.).
 The default in "Binomial".
     - `method`: The optimization method to be used for aggregating the results from each client.
-The default is "IRLS" (Newthon-Raphson).
+The default is "IRLS" (another supported method is "NR" for Newton-Raphson optimization).
     - `offset`: The offset variable name for the poisson regression (Use this only when configuring "glm_type: Poisson").
     - `formula`: The formula for the GLM model, In the structor of "y ~ x1 + x2 + x3 + ..." where y is the dependent variable and x1, x2, x3, ... are the independent variables.
 Should not be used if `y_values` and `x_values` are used.
     - `x_values`: List of x values to use in the model.
 Should always be used with `y_values`.
 Should not be used if `formula` is used`.